snowstorm-alfredosalata/edy/README.md

 Simple: **e**num-based **dy**namic. **edy**!

 ### Can I contribute?
-Not at the moment, but it'll be certainly possible after I reach a better degree of completion in the internals.
+Not at the moment, but it'll be certainly possible after I reach a better degree of completion and doc coverage in the internals.